 Flexible post-mounted delineators are similar in appearance to bollards.
-They are commonly used in work zones, high-occupancy vehicle (HOV) lanes, and on-ramp exits to direct vehicles or prevent certain movements.
+They are commonly used in work zones, highoccupancy vehicle (HOV) lanes, and onramp exits to direct vehicles or prevent certain movements.

-- Road Class Local Streets, Collector Roads, Rural Arterials
+- Road Class All classes

-- Roadway Cross-Section Urban
+- Roadway Cross-Section All crosssections

-- ▶ Speed Limit 80 km/h or less
+- Speed Limit 80 km/h or less

 - Average Daily Traffic All volumes